DamenaM/Awesome-books/README.md

 # 📖MY Portfolio -ICT EXPO Conference page: <a name="about-project"></a>

->Awesome books project is created using HTML and CSS Use JavaScript to manipulate DOM elements.
-Here on the project, I prepared Two page for both mobile and desktop users .
+>Awesome books project is created using HTML and CSS Use JavaScript  ES6 to manipulate DOM elements.
+Here on the project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>